 We create chemical compounds for products of the future

-Noctiluca is a designer and producer of OLED emitters – a chemical compound that emits light upon application of electricity.
-This component is a vital part of any OLED display and determines its parameters of color, contrast, lifetime.
-Best in class TV today is OLED, best in class iPhone, Samsung Galaxy and Xiaomi are all OLED and most innovation in display technology is headed to OLED.
+Our specialization is OLED emitters.
+These chemical compounds emit light when electricity is applied and are a vital part of any OLED display, determining its color accuracy, contrast, and lifetime.
 The OLED (Organic Light Emitting Diode) display stack is made up of thin layers of organic materials.
 One of these layers, and perhaps the most important one, is the emitter – which actually converts electricity into visible light.
 This emitter and the rest of the organic materials together form a sub-pixel, the basic building block of an OLED display.

 Technology